ayrwag/chrome-whisper/README.md

 1. Visit the [python-whisper repository](https://github.com/ayrwag/python-whisper).
 2. Follow the instructions provided in the repository to download the model locally and set up a localhost server (just a few commands).
-3. Your extension should automatically use `localhost:8080` as the fallback for my endpoint and transcribe files using the locally hosted model!
+3. The extension should automatically use `localhost:8080` as the fallback for my endpoint and transcribe files using the locally hosted model!

 For any questions or issues, feel free to reach out to the repository's maintainer.
 Enjoy transcribing audio effortlessly with Chrome-Whisper Transcriber!